RESOCIATIVE MEDICINE

 • Resources

 A page particularly for those new to this area.
+Healing is both an individual and a collaborative experience,

-Individual exploration and suggestions/feedback are encouraged.
+so personal exploration and suggestions/feedback are encouraged.

 It all starts with the Breath: